xhd1221/ACI_Collect_IntStatus/README.md

 Author: Haden Xu (haidoxu@cisco.com)

 # Description
-Script to collec ACI interface status and shutdown the interface in up/down status.
+Script to collect ACI interface status and shutdown the interface in up/down status.
+The Script is based on ACI cobra SDK.

 # Environment
 Required